Google: Infrastructure

-Google data centers are located in North and South America, Asia, and Europe.
+Google has data centers in North and South America, Asia, and Europe.
 There is no official data on the number of servers in Google data centers; however, research and advisory firm Gartner estimated in a July 2016 report that Google at the time had 2.5 million servers.
 Traditionally, Google relied on parallel computing on commodity hardware like mainstream x86 computers (similar to home PCs) to keep costs per query low.
 In 2005, it started developing its own designs, which were only revealed in 2009.

-Google built its own private submarine communications cables; the first, named Curie, connects California with Chile and was completed on November 15, 2019.
+Google has built its own private submarine communications cables.
+The first cable, named Curie, connects California with Chile and was completed on November 15, 2019.
 The second fully Google-owned undersea cable, named Dunant, connects the United States with France and is planned to begin operation in 2020.
-Google's third subsea cable, Equiano, will connect Lisbon, Portugal with Lagos, Nigeria and Cape Town, South Africa.
-The company's fourth cable, named Grace Hopper, connects landing points in New York, US, Bude, UK and Bilbao, Spain, and is expected to become operational in 2022.
+Google's third subsea cable, Equiano, will connect Lisbon (Portugal) with Lagos (Nigeria) and Cape Town (South Africa).
+The company's fourth cable, named Grace Hopper, connects landing points in New York (US), Bude (UK) and Bilbao (Spain), and is expected to become operational in 2022.